openfun/cloudkey-py/README.txt

-  - ``SecLevel.DELEGATE``: the ASNUM, IP and User-Agent values are to be gathered at the server side during the first URL access and don't need to be specified at the client side beforehand (this is the recommanded approach as it will ensure a 100%-accurate ASNUM recognition).
+  - ``SecLevel.DELEGATE``: the ASNUM, IP and User-Agent values are to be gathered at the server side during the first URL access and don't need to be specified at the client side beforehand (this is the recommended approach as it will ensure a 100%-accurate ASNUM recognition).
   - ``SecLevel.USEONCE``: the URL access is granted once only (using this option will probably prevent seeking from working correctly).